 The vision is to create a stronger, sustainable model for higher education that combines the best of both institutions.
 Together, Elon and Queens aim to expand access to high-quality education, deepen ties with Charlotte’s workforce and pioneer new models of engaged, student-centered learning.

 When Elon University and Queens University of Charlotte announced the intent to merge, leadership from both institutions highlighted the important role of new “sprint teams” charged with developing recommendations to bring together the two universities.
-Those teams, with representation from both Queens and Elon across key departments and integration areas like academics, admissions and operations, have started weekly in-person meetings that will alternate between campuses, ensuring strategic priorities from both institutions are met.
+Those teams, with representation from both Queens and Elon across key departments and integration areas like academics, admissions and operations, have been holding weekly in-person meetings that alternate between campuses, ensuring strategic priorities from both institutions are met.

 Admissions for current and incoming students at both universities will continue as planned.
 Over time, the merger will expand the range of degree pathways available, but students can expect continuity in the application and enrollment process.

 The integration process will unfold over several years, with milestones determined by regulatory approvals, academic planning and stakeholder engagement.
-A listening tour and due diligence phase are already under way, with more details to be shared later this fall as plans are finalized.

-Major milestones:
+Completed milestones: